-In 2018, GMCB certified one ACO, One Care Vermont.
+In 2018, GMCB certified one ACO, OneCare Vermont.
 This was also Performance Year 1 of Vermont's All-Payer Model.

-In 2021, GMCB is developing guidance for Medicare-only ACOs and expects to review the budget of a small Medicareonly ACO operating under Medicare's Direct Contracting model in 2022.
+In 2021, GMCB developed guidance for Medicare-only ACOs.

+In 2022, GMCB reviewed the budget of a Medicare-only ACO for the first time.